 It is not the most accessible food centre though, at least a 10 minutes’ walk from Queenstown MRT station.

 I first chanced upon Lao Jie Fang because I had intention to eat horfun from Shi Hui Yuan Hor Fun Specialty but it was unfortunately closed (again).
 It seemed like a good alternative then, and I landed up to be pleasantly surprised.

-The basic bowls are priced at $4 and $5, while you can add to $5 or $8 to get the mixed version, which includes tendon.
+The basic bowls are priced at $6 or $8, while you can add to $8 or $10 to get the mixed version, which includes tendon.